Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 • unauthorized employment that can block your ability to adjust status in the future.

-Before major moves (status changes, quitting your job, relocating to another state) it is worth having at least one detailed consultation with an immigration professional, so that you do not lose 2–5 years of progress toward EB-2 / EB-3 because of a single impulsive decision.
+Before major moves (status changes, quitting your job, relocating to another state) it is worth having at least one detailed consultation with an immigration attorney, so that you do not lose 2–5 years of progress toward EB-2 / EB-3 because of a single impulsive decision.

 Mini-quiz: Career route builder